blackberry/bbUI.js/README.md

 Each line item is created with a **x-bb-type="item"** attribute and has values for an image to be displayed (**x-bb-img**), a title (**x-bb-title**), a time (**x-bb-time**) and the inner contents of the &lt;div&gt; are displayed as the description.

+The line item image is displayed as a 32x32 pixel image on a High-Resolution screen.

 	<div x-bb-type="screen">
 		<div x-bb-type="inbox-list">
 			<div x-bb-type="header">Thu 27 May 2010</div>